Last Updated: September 29, 2024

 United States of America

-What is Questlove's Net Worth?
+What Is Questlove's Net Worth?

 Questlove is an American drummer, DJ, music journalist, and record producer who has a net worth of $14 million.
-He is best known as the drummer and the lead frontman of the group the Roots.
+Questlove is best known as the drummer and the lead frontman of the group the Roots.
 You may have seen Questlove on "The Tonight Show Starring Jimmy Fallon," as the Roots have been the in-house band for the show since 2014.
 Outside of music, Questlove is a music instructor at the Clive Davis Institute of Recorded Music at New York University.

 Along with his work with the Roots, Questlove has collaborated with a number of artists.
 He helped to produce the cast album of the musical "Hamilton."
 He has also worked with artists like Elvis Costello, Common, D'Angelo, Jill Scott, Erykah Badu, Jay-Z, Amy Winehouse, John Legend, and many others.
 He has been called one of the greatest drummers of all time.